Jam3sHalliday/data-structure-and-algorithm-with-js/README.md

 Okay, time to fix it! :D

-I write this for myself, but if you (not me) read this, ... sorry for my bad english :v
+I write this for myself, if someone (not me) read this, ... sorry for my bad english :v